 Why Reverse Osmosis Is the Gold Standard for Microplastic Removal

 Pitcher filters and faucet attachments can reduce some contaminants, but when it comes to micro and nanoplastics, most fall short.
 The problem is particle size.
 Microplastics range from 1 micron to 5 millimeters.
 Nanoplastics — the ones most likely to cross cell membranes and reach the bloodstream — are smaller than 1 micron.
 For a head-to-head on the three approaches most people consider, see Brita vs Berkey vs reverse osmosis for microplastics.
+The only home method that rivals RO for thoroughness is distillation, which boils water to steam and recondenses it — if that appeals, compare the field in our best countertop water distillers guide, and see best water filters for fluoride for how RO and distillation stack up on the dissolved contaminants carbon misses.
+RO treats one tap; to filter every tap in the house from the main line — the usual answer for a private well or hard water — see our best whole house water filters.

 Every system on this list uses a true RO membrane and is either NSF/ANSI 58 certified or WQA Gold Seal verified — the two certifications that matter for reverse osmosis performance.
 We evaluated each on filtration capacity, flow rate, waste water ratio, filter cost, and ease of installation.